YTread Logo

 know

-to catch up with Hemi! - Ram loader! (electronic music) - If you've been around since the early days of Up to Speed, you
+with Hemi! - Ram charger! (electronic music) - If you've been around since the early days of Up to Speed, you

 know

-we love Dodge and Dodge loves us.
-I have his name tattooed on my chest.
+that we love Dodge and Dodge loves us.

 dodge hemi everything you need to know up to speed

+I tattooed his name on my chest.
 They sent me a note when I was sick.
 Also this Christmas sweater and these sweet Legos.
 And we all know that Dodge made the Hemi popular.
-But before I get into all the Hemi cars we know and love, I first have to give you a little history.
-The good thing is that this is a history show. (dog barking) Hey baby, no, no. Did you arrive lost?
-Cars from the early 1900s had no power, honey.
-Benz's patented motor wagon produced two-thirds of a horsepower.
+But before we get into all the Hemi cars we know and love, I must first give you a little history.
+The good thing is that this is a history program. (dog barking) Hello baby, no, no. Did you arrive lost?
+Cars from the early 20th century had no power, baby.
+Benz's patented truck engine generated two-thirds of the horsepower.
 Can you imagine two thirds of a horse?
-Rough!
-If you wanted to go fast, the best way to do it back then was to jump off a cliff. (sliding sound) The main problem with engines in the days of the grandparents was twofold.

 dodge hemi everything you need to know up to speed